Altitude sickness

 The exact cause of AMS is not exactly known.
 It is thought to be a response of the brain to the lower oxygen levels in the blood at higher altitudes.
 This produces some swelling of the brain.

-For most people, AMS will give mild symptoms.
+For most people, AMS gives mild symptoms.
 Sometimes these are described as being rather like the symptoms of a hangover.
 Common symptoms can include headache, loss of appetite, tiredness and feeling sick (nausea).
 Other possible symptoms are being sick (vomiting), feeling light-headed or dizzy and having difficulty sleeping.

 These symptoms tend to come on 6 to 12 hours after arrival at a particular altitude.
-At which altitude this is will depend on the individual person and situation.
-Symptoms usually get better after 1 to 3 days, provided that you do not climb (ascend) to a higher altitude.
+Which altitude causes this depends on the individual person and situation.
+Symptoms usually get better after 1 to 3 days, provided that there is no further ascent to a higher altitude.
 Symptoms can vary from mild to severe.
 Mild symptoms can be quite vague.
-It is best to assume that, if you are at altitude and you feel unwell, you have AMS unless there is another obvious cause.
+If at altitude and feeling unwell, it is best to assume that the cause is AMS unless there is another obvious cause.

 Symptom | Severity | Score |